Meet the Board of Directors & Staff

 Matthew Keating ○ EXECUTIVE DIRECTOR

-Matthew also appears in performance as a conductor having worked with many orchestras across the globe specializing in youth orchestra education and development.
-He was a former director of the Punahou school orchestra program in Honolulu, HI working with over 500 students in 8 different orchestras.
-Performing with the Honolulu symphony, Matthew also toured to the various Hawaiian islands working with the community and bringing live orchestral performances to unique non-traditional public venues.
+Following graduation, Matthew was accepted as a part-time cellist in the Honolulu Symphony.
+Matthew also served as a full-time director of the orchestra program at the Punahou School in Honolulu, HI working with over 500 students in 8 different orchestras.
+Performing with the Honolulu symphony, Matthew toured to the various Hawaiian Islands working with the community and bringing live orchestral performances to unique non-traditional public venues.

-Matthew is the Executive Director at the Claremont Community School of Music where he continues to pursue his passion for music education with students of all ages and backgrounds working to preserve the arts for future generations.
+Matthew began teaching cello at the Claremont Community School of Music in 2012 and became the Executive Director at the school in 2013 where he continues to pursue his passion for music education with students of all ages and backgrounds working to preserve the arts for future generations.

 Randy Del Rio ○ BUSINESS MANAGER